ULA MVDR Spectrum

 Output

-Y - spatial spectrum
+Y is the spatial spectrum of

-`non-negative real vector column
+non-negative real column vector

 Data types: Float16